stitchdata/docs/_saas-integrations/workday/v1/workday-raas-v1.md

 feature-summary: |
   Stitch's {{ integration.display_name }} integration replicates data from your defined  reports using the {{ integration.api | flatify | strip }}.
 For more information on this integration's table creation, refer to the [Schema](#schema) section.

 # -------------------------- #
-#      Incompatibilities     #
-# -------------------------- #

-## uncomment section below if integration is compatible with any Stitch destinations
-## if incompatible with multiple destinations, create a section for each destination

-## incompatible:
-  ## [redshift]: "always,sometimes,never"
-  ## reason: "copy"

-# -------------------------- #
 #      Setup Instructions    #